Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 ####working with breakpoints

 Once the browser stops on one of your breakpoints, it will jump to the sources tab and highlight the line that triggered it.
+From here you can view the callstack, step through the code, modify variables and call functions. the scope that the debugger line is in will be in scope on the console.

 ![alt tag](./images/continue.png?raw=true "continue")
+resume script execution
-resume execution until next breakpoint. (click and hold and release over second icon will not stop for 500ms)
+will continue until next breakpoint. (click and hold release over second icon will not stop for 500ms)

-![alt tag](./images/skip.png?raw=true "Step Over Next Function") Step over next function
+![alt tag](./images/skip.png?raw=true "Step Over Next Function") Step over next function call
+If the current line is a function call, it will run the function and stop on the next line.

-![alt tag](./images/into_function.png?raw=true "Step Into Next Function") Step into next function
+![alt tag](./images/into_function.png?raw=true "Step Into Next Function") Step into next function call
+If the current line is a function call, it will go to the first line in the function

-![alt tag](./images/out_of_function.png?raw=true "Step Out Of Next Function") step out of next function
+![alt tag](./images/out_of_function.png?raw=true "Step Out Of Next Function") step out of current function call
+continues execution on the line after the current function returns.

-![alt tag](./images/turn_off_breakpoints.png?raw=true "Enable Or Disable Breakpoints") Enable or disable breakpoints
+![alt tag](./images/turn_off_breakpoints.png?raw=true "Enable Or Disable Breakpoints") Activate/Deactivate breakpoints
+If deactivated then all break points will be ignored.

 ![alt tag](./images/pause_on_exception.png?raw=true "Pause On Exception") Pause on exceptions

 ###Network
 ###Resources